micmejia/bible-dump/AMPC/Zechariah/Zech 9.md

-[The strong cities of Philistia] shall see it and fear; [^b]Ashkelon, Gaza also, and be sorely pained, and Ekron, for her confidence _and_ expectation shall be put to shame, and a king [monarchial government] shall perish from Gaza, and Ashkelon shall not be inhabited.
+[The strong cities of Philistia] shall see it and fear; Ashkelon, Gaza also, and be sorely pained, and Ekron, for her confidence _and_ expectation shall be put to shame, and a king [monarchial government] shall perish from Gaza, and Ashkelon shall not be inhabited.